 All the Trustees of Destiny Children abide by the UK Charity Commission’s guidelines and have completed their statutory declaration to this effect.

 How Destiny Children Started

 The founder of Destiny Children, Judy Roper, visited Destiny Garden School, Mombasa, Kenya, in September 2009, to meet her Australian sister, Jacky Price.
 Jacky had volunteered to help set up Destiny Garden School in May 2009.

-Jacky decided to do voluntary work in Africa instead of having a 6 month luxury cruise and was pleased to find that she was involved in setting up a new school in a very poor suburb of Mombasa.
-The enthusiasm and dedication of the founder Jacob and his wife, Brenda, and also the early team they had gathered around them, quickly impressed her, but she could see the enormous task they had ahead without a regular source of income for the school.
-With some help from friends back home, Jacky purchased chairs, desks and uniforms for the children and taught the school’s administrator, Masikah, basic book keeping, whilst setting up the school accounts for Brenda to control.
+Jacky decided to do voluntary work in Africa instead of having a 6 month luxury cruise and was pleased to be involved in setting up a new school in a very poor suburb of Mombasa.
+She was impressed by the enthusiasm and dedication of the founder Jacob and his wife, Brenda, along with the early team they had gathered.
+However, she could see the enormous task that lay ahead without a regular source of income for the school.
+With some help from friends back home, Jacky purchased chairs, desks and uniforms for the children and taught the school’s administrator, Masikah, basic book keeping whilst setting up the school accounts for Brenda to control.

 Judy joined her sister in September 2009 with the main aim of building a school website and setting up a pupil sponsorship programme.
 This entailed gathering information, taking photos, and writing a profile on all the children.
-Judy was so impressed with what Jacob is trying to do in Mombasa and the enthusiasm of the children at Destiny Garden School, that she felt she had to do something to keep this school going.
-With the help of some of her very good friends, Judy set up the charity ‘Destiny Children’ through which the sponsorship programme and fund raising for the school is run.
+Judy was so impressed with what Jacob was trying to do in Mombasa and the enthusiasm of the children at Destiny Garden School that she felt she had to do something to keep this school going.
+With the help of some of her very good friends, Judy set up the charity ‘Destiny Children’ through which the sponsorship programme and fund raising for the school operates.